andyhasit/envrac/README.md

 Of course, setting a default puts you back to being vulnerable to unset variables and typos.

-### Read many values at once
+### Read values as dict

-You can read many environment variables at once like so:
+You can read multiple environment variables to a dict like so:

 ```python
 >>> os.environ['DB_NAME'] = 'users_db'